OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/service-troubleshooting.md

 ## Resolution

-To resolve this issue, it is suggested that you uninstall the *TFS Object Model 2013* and then install the *TFS Object Model 2012* (as required by {{SITENAME}} Proxy Service)
+To resolve this issue, it is suggested that you uninstall the *TFS Object Model 2013* and then install the *TFS Object Model 2012* (as required by <code class="expression">space.vars.SITENAME</code> Proxy Service)

 Service will **NOT** work with TFS Object Model 2013.